audrywolters/KingsCup/README.md

 ## Description
 King's Cup (also known as Categories) is a drinking game traditionally played with a deck of cards (and a lot of scribbly papers).
-This is an iPhone version of that very game.
+This is an iPhone version..
 2 - 6 players take turns drawing a random card.
 Depending on what the card says, someone will probably have to take a drink!
 Pictionary, charades, memory games, and impromptu dance parties are some of the fun things players get to do!